List of Sana Dalawa ang Puso episodes

 Sana Dalawa ang Puso (Lit: Wish There Were Two Hearts / English: Two Hearts) is a 2018 Philippine romantic drama television series starring Jodi Sta.
 Maria in a dual role with Richard Yap and Robin Padilla.
-The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel on January 29, 2018, replacing Ikaw Lang ang Iibigin.
+The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel on January 29 to September 14, 2018, replacing Ikaw Lang ang Iibigin.

 The series will mark the Sta.
 Maria-Yap reunion on television five years after the long-running pre-noontime drama Be Careful With My Heart.